 3. Placing the Online Review QR Code on the Table Top

 While yes, sometimes we manually ask our customers to scan a QR code and complete an online review survey, however, automating the process is much more beneficial and consistent.

-Having the QR code placed on the table top, place mats, restaurant menu or digital menu is a good way to encourage your customers to scan & fill in their online reviews; however, it should be placed in a none-interceptive manner!
+Having the QR code placed on the table top, place mats, restaurant physical menus or digital online menus is a good way to encourage your customers to scan & fill in their online restaurant review; however, it should be placed in a none-interceptive manner!
 You don't want to interrupt their menu-browsing journey otherwise, it will backfire and becomes an annoying hassle.
 Which is why placing it on the digital menu is recommended, since they're aleady on their phone.
 They'll think of it as a continuation of the menu items.

 4. Printing the QR Code on Receipts

 Most people tend to carefully read their bill; printing the QR code on it significantly raises the chances of them encountering it and engaging with it.
 Especially that now-a-days restaurant owners are sweetening the deal by offer a certain discount on the next purchase after filling in the online review form as a smart way to reel in the review.
 Of course, discounts can be a double bladed sword, for which, the CTA 'call to action' should be well thought of so it doesn't cheapens the process.
 You don't want your clients to think you're bribing them in exchange for a positive online review.

 5. QR Code Stickers on Doors, Chairs, Windows, Tables, and What Have You!